What Basketball Players Should Know about Injury Prevention

 As fun as a pick-up game of basketball is and as wonderful a sport it can be for cardio and fitness, it can put certain physical strains on your body.
 And whether you play basketball for leisure or for a team, you can be certain those stresses from either the outside – getting bumped or knocked down – or from internal pressures – to run faster, jump higher and hone the ability to pivot your body in a split second – can take a toll over time.

 That’s why you’ll see chiropractors on the medical staffs of NBA and college teams now.
-And if professional and collegiate players can benefit from chiropractic care, then you can, too.
+And if professional and collegiate players can benefit from chiropractic care and pain management, then you can, too.

 A chiropractor can treat many of the most common basketball injuries, such as: